Magnesium is an essential mineral in your diet and the second most common electrolyte in the human body.

 Other types of Magnesium Sprays & Magnesium Oils

 You often see magnesium sprays and magnesium oils to help with sleep.
-Often these cite studies that are funded by the companies that sell these oils + sprays.
+Often these cite studies that are funded by the companies that sell these oils + sprays that say that these application methods are better than traditional supplementation.

-However, many studies have not found better absorption through transdermal application methods and instead recommend the tried and true oral supplementation.
+However, it's important to note that studies not found better absorption through transdermal application methods and instead recommend the tried and true oral supplementation.

 What To Take with Magnesium